 Pebblex, Gnomon flagged the wayward nodalex via the ship’s Metatron.
 Considering how far away from Gnomon-Prime they were, Gnomon considered prudent it personally monitors all anomalies no matter how trivial.

 Life imitates art.

 It inevitably has to, because art starts off by imitating reality in an attempt to explain it in ways we humans can understand.
 We tell each other stories, to teach ourselves how to coexist in this strange existence, this universe.
-We learn from these tales all about what it means to be
+We learn from these tales all about what it means to be complex social beings.

 Ashley Isuuza couldn’t complain.
 She’d craved adventure ever since birth, and no adventure was worth taking without the prospect of death associated with it.
 So in theory, her little stroll across Obirus b III exemplified the very essence of a perfect, eventful life.
 Yet Ashley suspected she wasn’t going to live to tell her story.